Components

 </component>

-And it can be used like
+And it can be used by other Components like this:

 <!-- my_list.xml -->